Copley Hospital is committed to providing quality health care to everyone in need, regardless of their ability to pay.

 Morrisville, VT 05661

-You can download an application below, or call 802-888-8336 to receive an application in the mail.
-Applications are also available at any registration desk in the hospital and hospital-owned physician practices.
-You may also pick one up in our Patient Financial Services (Billing) department, located on the 2nd floor of the Health Center Building, adjacent to the Hospital, Suite 2400.
+You can download an application, or call us to receive an application in the mail.
+Applications are also available at any registration desk in the hospital and hospital-owned physician practices or you may pick one up in our Patient Financial Services (Billing) department, located on the 2nd floor of the Health Center Building, adjacent to the hospital.

 Vermont Health Connect